RCGA Research Grants

 Criteria for Selection: Applications will be judged on the strength of the research design, the degree of preparation for the proposed work, the candidate’s academic record to date, the feasibility of the research project, and the need for overseas research to bring it to successful completion.
 Research in a foreign language, while desirable, is not a necessity.

-Timetable: Completed applications must be submitted via e-mail to the Rohatyn Center for Global Affairs at email@example.com, by 4:00 p.m. on Sunday, February 24, 2013.
+Timetable: Completed applications must be submitted via e-mail to the Rohatyn Center for Global Affairs at email@example.com, by Saturday, February 22, 2014.

-Expectations of Grant Recipients: All grant recipients will be expected and required to do the following: (1) in the spring of 2013, attend the RCGA overseas research workshop.
-The workshop will provide an opportunity for winners to receive valuable advice and feedback before embarking on their research from faculty familiar with the challenges of research abroad, (special arrangements will be made for students studying abroad); (2) by October 1, 2013, submit a report of no more than 750 words outlining the work accomplished to date; (3) in fall 2013, participate in a meeting to discuss the status of the project; (4) complete the thesis; (5) in the winter or spring of 2014, present the results of the research in a public forum; and (6) in conjunction with your public presentation, post your project on the RCGA Website.
+Expectations of Grant Recipients: All grant recipients will be expected and required to do the following: (1) in the spring of 2014, attend the RCGA overseas research workshop.
+The workshop will provide an opportunity for winners to receive valuable advice and feedback before embarking on their research from faculty familiar with the challenges of research abroad, (special arrangements will be made for students studying abroad); (2) by September 15, 2014, submit a report of no more than 750 words outlining the work accomplished to date; (3) in fall 2014, participate in a meeting to discuss the status of the project; (4) complete the thesis; and (5) in the winter or spring of 2015, present the results of the research in a public forum.

 Samuel Koplinka-Loehr '13, independent scholar: environmental justice

-Arthur Choo '12, political science and sociology and anthropology double
+Arthur Choo '12, political science; sociology and anthropology

 The number of North Korean refugees entering South Korea has increased exponentially in the past decade.
 Whereas only a couple hundred defectors migrated south annually until the 1990s, this figure now hovers at approximately 3,000 refugees each year.
 To accommodate this increase, the South Korean government continues to develop programs that manage refugee resettlement/integration.
 Currently, North Korean refugees who arrive in South Korea undergo a highly regulated resettlement process- one that begins with their application for political asylum and continues long after they begin their new lives in the South.
 This project focuses on how the South Korean government manages resettlement in ways that facilitate the transformation of refugees into functional individuals as defined by the state.
 In particular, it explores how power operates through the structural composition of various resettlement institutions while also investigating how refugees use their limited agency to resist these transformative processes.

-Proposed research topic: “The Effects of China’s 2008 Contract Law on Labor Organization.”
+“The Effects of China’s 2008 Contract Law on Labor Organization”

 In June 2011, the UN Human Rights Council passed the first ever resolution calling on states to protect rights based explicitly on an individual's sexual orientation and gender identity.
 How did this happen?
 My thesis research looks at what factors have caused LGBT rights to emerge as a contentious issue in global politics, and also at the domestic level in South Africa.
 Specifically, this study focuses on interactions between networks as an important variable in determining whether activists succeed in getting their issue noticed, and subsequently codified and/or institutionalized.Â With support from the Rohatyn Center for International Affairs, I spent this past summer interviewing UN officials, LGBT rights activists, those working in the HIV/AIDS as well as government officials in Geneva and Cape Town.
 This presentation will briefly describe the research experience and then highlight some of my findings from South Africa.